-DIRECTION61:3 is a faith-based organization purposed with launching transitioned foster youth into society as vibrant, thriving adults.
+DIRECTION61:3 is a faith-based organization purposed with helping youth transition from foster care into society as thriving adults.
 While recognizing the need for physical, emotional, and educational support among aging out foster youth, our highest priority is to direct all participants towards a personal relationship with Jesus Christ.
 We believe this to be foundational in finding permanence and is the precedent for a successful future.
 Registered with the state of Texas in 2017, this ministry has full non-profit status as a 501c3 organization and was licensed in December 2020 by the Texas Department of Family and Protective Services as a Child Placing Agency.

 career preparation, life-skills, and the building and establishment of life changing relationships